What You Need To Know Before You Move To Croatia

 Getting a visa as a foreigner in Croatia is like winning a fluffy toy at the carnival – sure, it can be achieved, but it isn’t easy and will take many attempts.
 The only difference is it is free.

 The legislation is constantly changing, so be sure to ask at your Croatian embassy where you live – more than once.
 But be warned, most embassies are hopeless.
-They don’t always know the current legislation, and I have heard from many people over the years – many embassies do not want to deal with helping new people move back to the motherland.
+They don’t always know the current legislation, and I have heard from many people over the years – that many embassies do not want to deal with helping new people move back to the motherland.
 Head straight to the Ministry of Police (MUP) when you arrive and start the lengthy process of getting your visa.

 While we are on the topic of the MUP, be sure to take someone with you who speaks Croatian fluently.
 Even in the foreigner’s line, getting an English-speaking staff member is not always possible – and if it’s like the one in Zadar, the service will also be provided without a hint of trying to speak English.